Equality and Civil Rights

 - Full inclusion of the LGBT community.
 Nobody in our country should be denied rights or opportunities because of their sexual orientation.
 LGBT Americans are involved in every aspect of our national life, and we must ensure that they are able to pursue the American Dream the same as everyone else.
 This includes promoting measures to eradicate workplace discrimination and combating bullying targeted at LGBT youth.

 - Repealing the Defense of Marriage Act.
 Every American deserves the chance to marry the person they love.
 The Defense of Marriage Act is not only a burden on individuals and their freedom but also on the rights of states to have their citizens’ marriages recognized by the federal government.
-Senator Coons believes this act should be repealed right away.
+Just hours after the Supreme Court’s historic decision striking down Section 3 of the Defense of Marriage Act, Senator Coons joined Senator Feinstein and 39 of their colleagues in reintroducing the Respect for Marriage Act, which would repeal the entirety of the Defense of Marriage Act and remove the remaining statutory obstacles to full implementation of the decision.

 - Making Sure Don’t Ask, Don’t Tell stays in the rear-view.
 Senator Coons was proud to vote for the repeal of “Don’t Ask, Don’t Tell.”
 Its implementation has enhanced unit cohesion and national security, but opponents of equality have sought to roll back progress by preventing uniformed LGBT Americans from using military facilities for weddings and civil unions.
 All of our troops deserve our support, equally, and Senator Coons will fight against these relics of discrimination.